Operation Imposing Law: Operation Phantom Thunder

-U.S. and Iraqi forces launched attacks on Baghdad's northern and southern flanks mid-June to clear out Sunni insurgents, al-Qaida fighters and Shiite militiamen who had fled the capital and Anbar during the four-month-old security operation.
+U.S. and Iraqi forces launched attacks on Baghdad's northern and southern flanks mid-June to clear out Sunni insurgents, al-Qaeda fighters and Shiite militiamen of the Mahdi Army who had fled the capital and Anbar during the four-month-old security operation.
 The U.S. wanted to take advantage of the arrival of the final brigade of 30,000 additional U.S. troops to open the concerted attacks.
 In the north an offensive was mounted against Al-Qaeda positions in Baquba in Diyala province where fighting had already been going on for months.
 In the south the push targeted insurgent forces in the Arab Jabour and Salman Pak area.
 Arab Jabour being only 20 kilometers southeast from Baghdad which was a major transit point for insurgent forces in and out of Baghdad.
 By the end of the first day of this new operation two U.S. soldiers and 30 militants were killed along with 12 civilians and more than 200 people were detained by coalition forces.
 Operation Phantom Thunder ended on 14 August with large swathes of insurgent held territory in the south, west, and east of Baghdad coming under coalition control.
 But despite that heavy fighting continued in Baghdad itself.